steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Security">^</a>
 ## <span id="Why_should_I_be_careful_with_my_master_password">Why should I be careful with my master password?</span>

 The master password is used to derive all keys for your account, including the owner key.
+If someone has access to your master password, they can steal your account and all of the tokens in it.

 <a href="#Table_of_Contents_Security">^</a>
 ## <span id="Why_is_the_master_password_a_long_string_of_gibberish">Why is the master password a long string of gibberish?</span>